-So, again it’s me.
-I’m Bernard, and I am your web fossil of 18 years.
-Out of the 18 years of working on the web, I’ve spent the last five years with SEO Reseller and it’s been a great ride.
+Again, I’m Bernard, your web fossil of 18 years.
+Out of the 18 years of working on the web, I’ve spent the last five years with SEO Reseller, and it’s been a great ride.
 Aside from that, I’ve also worked with four previous companies before SEO Reseller.

 [slide: What Happened During the Previous Webinar]

 Before I move on to the meat of this conversation, I want to talk about what happened on the previous webinar in case those of you listening were not here on the previous installments.

-We also talked about accessibility, indexability.
-We talked about how search engines are actually copies of the World Wide Web, and that the result you can get from your website depends on how complete and how comprehensive a search engine’s copy and understanding of your website is inside its mainframe.
+We also talked about accessibility and indexability.
+We talked about how search engines are copies of the World Wide Web and that the result you can get from your website depends on how complete and comprehensive a search engine’s copy and understanding of your website is inside its mainframe.

 [slide: PPC Promo]

-We want to help you guys start driving instant traffic for your clients especially if their website is new.
-And in order to get you guys to do that, we’ve created a package where your setup fees are waived if you sign up your clients for six months’ worth of the campaign.
+We want to help you guys start driving instant traffic for your clients, especially if their website is new.
+To get you guys to do that, we’ve created a package where your setup fees are waived if you sign up your clients for six months’ worth of the campaign.

 [slide: Discussion Overview]

-I’d like you guys to join me for the next three-quarters of an hour on the third Partner Bootcamp webinar and learn how to win keyword research and keyword selection to drive more business and more value for your clients.
+I’d like you guys to join me for the next three-quarters of an hour on the third Partner Bootcamp webinar and learn how to win keyword research and selection to drive more business and value for your clients.

-We’re also going to talk about how to determine and how to select the ideal keywords for your campaign.
-And then just SEO methodology in terms of keyword density and grouping.
+We’ll also discuss how to determine and select the ideal keywords for your campaign.
+Then, just SEO methodology in terms of keyword density and grouping.

 [slide: What Are Keywords?]

-Before I discuss this slide I want you guys to remember that there’s a chat box on the upper right side of your screens.
+Before I discuss this slide, I want you guys to remember that there’s a chat box on the upper right side of your screens.
 Feel free to punch in your questions at any point in time.
 There’s no need to wait for the last 15 minutes of the conversation.

 But let’s talk about keywords from the concept of search and digital marketing specifically.

 Keywords are also said to be long-tail or short-tail variations.
 Short-tail is a misnomer.
-There are actually no short-tail keywords; it’s got a tail or it doesn’t have a tail.
+There are no short-tail keywords; it’s got a tail, or it doesn’t have a tail.
 But I guess SEOs just, through the years—because SEO is a two-decade-old industry—decided that for easier reference, keywords have been referred to as long-tail and short-tail.

 Let’s talk about understanding your keywords.